sussexcoursedata/course_data_project/README.md

 Licence
 -------

-Details concerning the licensed use of this project can be found [here](LICENSE)
+This software is copyright (c) 2013 University of Sussex.
+It is made available for use under the MIT License.
+Further details can be found [here](LICENSE).